 Six stamps feature just some of the Jersey Overseas Aid projects that have taken place since the organisation's inception in 1968.

-Most of our selvedge sheets contain a plate number; a numeral, occasionally with a letter suffix, usually inscribed on the sheet margins to denote the plate from which stamps were printed - for example 1A.
+Most of our selvedge sheets also contain a plate number; a numeral, occasionally with a letter suffix, usually inscribed on the sheet margins to denote the plate from which the stamps were printed - for example 1A.

 All our mint/cto products are carefully prepared by our own team and supplied in glassine bags to ensure you receive them in pristine condition.